mhausenblas/kubectl-in-action/README.md

 ## Accessing the API

+> I need access to the Kubernetes API for development and testing.

 ```
 $ kubectl proxy
 ```

 ## RBAC

+> I want to use fine-grained access control.

 So, can I have a namespace called `test` please?